Christian Dating - The Top 5 Myths and Misconceptions Singles Hear

-- by Stephen W. Simpson, PhD, excerpted from What Wo Copyright Christianity Today International
+- by Stephen W. Simpson, PhD Copyright Christianity Today International

-Myth #1: "God has one woman picked out for you to marry.
-You are destined to be with her, and God will guide you to her."
+Christian Dating Myth #1: "God has one woman and one man picked out for you to marry.
+You are destined to be with that one person, and God will guide you to her or him."

 Some Christians take a lot of comfort in the idea that God will do the heavy lifting when it comes to dating.
 God will tell them if a relationship is right, and God will end it if it's not.
 All they have to do is sit back and enjoy the ride.
 This may be the biggest excuse men use for being lazy in relationships, much less finding one.

 German theologian Dietrich Bonhoeffer addresses this issue in a wedding sermon he wrote for his sister from a Nazi jail cell.
 He says that God joins the relationship between a man and a woman at the point of marriage.
 Before that, the couple has to take the initiative.